junobuild/plugins/plugins/vite-plugin/README.md

 ## Environment variables

 The plugin automatically loads the Satellite ID from your project's `juno.json`.
-If you are using analytics, it also fetches the Orbiter ID from your CLI configuration.
+If you are using analytics, it also loads the Orbiter ID.

-With these loaded values, you can instantiate Juno in your code without the need to manually define environment variables.
+With these values, you can instantiate Juno in your code without the need to manually define environment variables.

 ```javascript
 await Promise.all([